 Do I need extra home insurance cover to work from home?

-Depending on the nature of your job, you may want to make sure you're fully covered for accidents that happen as a result of working from home.
+If you're at home more, you may want to make sure you're fully covered for accidents that happen as a result of working from home.
+This depends on the nature of your job.
 If this is something you've been thinking about, you might consider taking out extra insurance such as additional accidental cover.

 Included as standard with LV= home insurance policies, this covers you if a visitor to your home is injured and makes a claim.
 It can also cover you if you accidently damage something that belongs to a visitor.

 This covers you if someone complains about the advice or service you have provided.
 They may sue if the advice you gave them was wrong or cost them money.